irsyadSET2023/e-commerce-api/README.md

 Setup Database and Queue

-1. Please refer to .env.example, just put your database credential in it
+1. Please refer to .env.example, just put your database credentials in it
+2. please create database schema name e_commerce and e_commerce_testing in your mysql server
-2. run command php artisan migrate for creating table
+3. run command php artisan migrate for creating table
-3. run command php artisan db:seed for seeding products
+4. run command php artisan db:seed for seeding products

 API List can be obtained in e_commerce_api_list_command